appcypher/viper/NOTES.md

         """
         ```

-        In this case, the main coroutine can't release the parent, child objects
+        In this case, the main coroutine can't release the `parent` and `child` objects
-        because they are used in the `foo` coroutine.
+        because they are referenced in the `foo` coroutines.
 Here we have to maintain a fork count to track the object's lifetime associated with each coroutine that referenced it.

     **Creating statically-unknown number of objects dynamically**